CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 When measuring FPS, I tried to keep the running environment as consistent as possible.
 For example, I noticed that having Chrome open directly under the running simulation led to significantly lower framerates than when Visual Studio was open in that position.
 Thus, I always measured with Visual Studio open, and waited at least 10 seconds for each measurement in order to have a more stable and consistent FPS reading.

+Unless otherwise specified, the parameters used were as follows:

+* number of boids = 10000
+* block size = 128
+* cell width = 2 * neighborhood distance

 Below, I examine the effect of several parameters of the simulation on its performance.

 #### Number of boids